 Prevalence of Common Diseases

 Common diseases result from the combined effects of multiple genes and environmental factors.
-This makes it very difficult to predict whether or not an individual will inherit disease.
+This complexity makes it very difficult to predict whether or not an individual will inherit disease.

 Polygenic Disease Inheritance